The Counterfeit Constable: Production

 Diana Dors was then living in Los Angeles but returned to Europe to make the film.

 Location shooting took place around London.
 Interiors were shot at Shepperton Studios and the Billancourt Studios in Paris.
 The film's sets were designed by the art director Jean Mandaroux.

-Review
+Critical reception

-Although it is a French film, The Counterfeit Constable nevertheless carries all the hallmarks and shows the type of humour found in an Ealing comedy.
-This is probably because nearly half the cast were composed of British actors and the film was mostly set in London.
+The Monthly Film Bulletin wrote: "Shot partly in England and mainly in English (with Dhéry miming mutely), this is a farce rich in characteristically zany Dhéry situations, none of which, unfortunately, comes off.
+All that emerges is a hectic bustle which remains obstinately unfunny."